breckenedge/chatgpt-rb/README.md

 ### with Function Declarations

 OpenAI's API is capable of calling external user defined functions.
 The CLI supports loading these functions from a functions definition file.
+See the [examples/functions.rb](examples/functions.rb) file for more in-depth examples.

 ```sh
 chatgpt-rb -u ./examples/functions.rb